UW-Madison deadline: August 1, 2023

 All three areas are equally important, and membership or participation in a long list of extracurricular activities is less convincing than demonstrating a significant, tangible impact on an applicant’s community or school.
 The scholarship foundation recommends studying the profiles of current and past scholars to learn more about the qualities they seek in a scholar.

 To be considered for nomination, senior undergraduates must submit a complete campus application to the UAA Office by the campus deadline (see section below).
 The campus committee reviews applications and selects nominees.
 Nominees complete and submit the official Mitchell online application, which includes a video interview, by the national deadline in September.
-The national selection committee identifies ~30 semi-finalists who are interviewed via Skype in October.
-Approximately 20 finalists are then invited to Washington, DC for interviews with the selection committee in late November.
+The national selection committee identifies semi-finalists who are interviewed virtually in October and 20 finalists who are interviewed virtually in November.

 CAMPUS NOMINATION PROCESS